Jurkyy/track2midi/design.md

 The following Python libraries are proposed for the prototype:

 * **Audio Handling & Analysis:**
-    * **Librosa:** For audio loading, resampling, Short-Time Fourier Transform (STFT), onset detection, feature extraction (MFCCs, spectral centroid, RMS energy), and tempo/beat estimation.
+    * **Soundfile:** For audio loading, resampling, Short-Time Fourier Transform (STFT), onset detection, feature extraction (MFCCs, spectral centroid, RMS energy), and tempo/beat estimation.
         * *Justification:* Industry standard for music information retrieval (MIR) in Python, comprehensive and well-documented.
 * **Numerical Operations:**
     * **NumPy:** For efficient numerical computation, especially array manipulation for audio data and features.
-        * *Justification:* Fundamental for scientific computing in Python and a core dependency for Librosa.
+        * *Justification:* Fundamental for scientific computing in Python and a core dependency for soundfile.
 * **MIDI Generation:**
     * **Mido:** For creating and manipulating MIDI messages and files.
         * *Justification:* Lightweight, straightforward API for direct MIDI event creation, suitable for MVP.
 (PrettyMIDI is an alternative for more complex MIDI tasks later).